esoadamo/thesis/profiles.md

 - synchronizes passwords using Google Chrome
 - to access their data/passwords, sings using Google account on their friends/public PC regulary
 - has MFA application for every service: Google (using smartphone), Microsoft Authenticator, Steam App
   - has printed recovery codes but forgot where they put them
 - has Microsoft Defender on laptop
 - runs own Minecraft server using LogMeIn Hamachi

 ### Individual iPhone-based low-tech user

 - 20 years old
 - has iPhone 11 and Windows laptop
 - saves photos to iCloud, accesses them on iPhone mostly
   - manually downloads them with browser on PC if required
 - has full iPhone backup in iCloud
 - pays for extended iCloud storage
 - passwords saved with Apple password manager
   - no way to acess them on Windows, must retype manually
 - uses Seznam email as main account, without MFA
 - has school-isued Microsoft account with Outlook for school-related communication

+### A small company/tech start-up

+- 20 employees
+- MacBooks and iPhones are company-provided
+- Windows Laptop as a server
+  - Hyper-V virtual machines with shared SSH Linux accounts and RDP Windows accounts
+- need to access internal network
+  - OpenVPN on a virtual Linux machine with static password
+- have a file on Google Drive with shareds passwords
+- self-hosted Jenkins
+  - no login needed for LAN network
+- using custom DNS `xxxx.company.internal` with custom CA
+- code stored on public GitLab
+- larger files shared through USB